Online Bachelor of Applied Arts and Science

 A total of 120 semester credit hours of coursework is required to successfully complete the BAAS.
 Of these, 33 must be awarded from an organized technical program (an AAS is required).
 The coursework also includes foundation courses plus two 15-hour concentrations that will be selected in consultation with the BAAS advisors.
 Concentrations may include Intelligence and National Security Studies, Communication Studies, and Writing Studies among others.

 The foundation courses are intended to provide BAAS students with a background in writing and communication strategies and skill sets.
+Faculty members in the program will be drawn from several departments in the College of Liberal Arts, including Communication, Rhetoric and Writing, and Security Studies among others.

 |Workplace Writing||Focus on critical decision making in professional contexts.
 Apply the principles of professional rhetoric to the composing process with an emphasis on strategies for planning, organizing, drafting, and presenting written and oral communication for a workplace context.|